adiirockstar/trial-hendrik-raubenheimer/README.md

     answer = ask_gemini_with_files(user_query, pdf_paths)
     print("Gemini:", answer)<\code>

-***At this point I realised my coding agent is not familiar with Gemini's API, so I decided to code manually for a bit given I have experience with the API.
-I began by checking how to convert pdf files to bytes***
+*At this point I realised my coding agent is not familiar with Gemini's API, so I decided to code manually for a bit given I have experience with the API.
+I began by checking how to convert pdf files to bytes*

 **Prompt:** How can I read in a pdf in bytes \
 **Response:**\
-<code>In Python, you can read a PDF file in bytes by opening it with the "rb" (read-binary) mode:
+In Python, you can read a PDF file in bytes by opening it with the "rb" (read-binary) mode:

-with open("path/to/file.pdf", "rb") as f:
+<code>with open("path/to/file.pdf", "rb") as f:
-    pdf_bytes = f.read()
+    pdf_bytes = f.read()<\code>

 This will load the entire PDF file into the variable pdf_bytes as a bytes object.
-You can then use this bytes object with libraries like PyPDF2, pdfplumber, or send it over a network, etc.<\code>
+You can then use this bytes object with libraries like PyPDF2, pdfplumber, or send it over a network, etc.

-***I got a minimal RAG going, and asked copilot to convert it to a Streamlit app***
+*I got a minimal RAG going, and asked copilot to convert it to a Streamlit app*

 **Prompt:** Convert this to a Streamlit app **Response:**\